petetodd/BGSImageUploader/README.md

 # BGSImageUploader
 ObjectiveC Image uploader class for GAE

-This is legacy code used in an ObjectiveC implementation.
-The (coming soon) BGSImageUploaderSwift will be implemented in Swift and tidy the code.
+BGSImageUploader is legacy code used in an ObjectiveC implementation.
+The BGSImageUploaderSwift class (coming soon) will be implemented in Swift and tidy the code.